 There’s little doubt that bingo halls provide some people with what could be considered a second family.
 After all, it’s common to meet up with friends while there and sit at the same table during gameplay.
 But is that something that people will still want to do…at least, so swiftly after lockdown measures are reduced?

 During lockdown, residents of some locations have been engaging in playing bingo via the Zoom app that has become popular recently.
 This is the case for residents of a retirement estate in Essex, UK where over half of the people living are over 75 years old.
 Potentially, these are the people who will want to stay away from land-based bingo halls once lockdown restrictions are lifted.
 So, maybe halls shouldn’t expect such a huge upsurge in people looking to enter their premises again so soon.

 On the other hand, staying indoors and at home has been difficult for many people who would previously go out and socialise with others.
-Bingo halls provided such opportunities to people before the COVID-19 outbreak, and the likelihood is that people will be wanting to return to that semblance of normality.
+Bingo halls provided such opportunities to people before the virus outbreak, and the likelihood is that people will be wanting to return to that semblance of normality.
 It would be necessary to try and get a good balance in place, though.

-If bingo halls do open in the coming weeks, it would most likely be better to expect things to improve on a steady basis.
+When bingo halls do open in the coming weeks, it would most likely be better to expect things to improve on a steady basis.
 In the same instance, it would be a lot better for such establishments to ensure that stringent cleaning processes are in place to begin with, and that halls aren’t filled to capacity.